diwert-ai/LastFM_Parser/README.md

 '80s', 'dance', 'electronic', 'metal', 'acoustic', 'rnb', 'hardcore', 'country', 'blues', 'alternative', 'classical', 'rap', 'composer', 'modern classical', 'neoclassical', 'post-punk', 'russian']`.

 - For each tag, last.fm gives access to the first 25 pages.
 Each page features 20 albums.
-If an album has a track page, album and track information is saved to a csv file.
+If an album has a tracks page, album and tracks information is saved to a csv file.

 - The following information is saved in the csv file: `['album href', 'album tag', 'album page', 'album num', 'album name', 'album artist',